Hollande urges Mittal to keep idle furnaces running

 Spokespeople for ArcelorMittal were not immediately available for comment.

-Earlier on Tuesday, Finance Minister Pierre Moscovici was forced to deny that the government was contemplating mass nationalisations of its troubled industries.
+Earlier on Tuesday, Finance Minister Pierre Moscovici was forced to deny that the government was contemplating mass nationalizations of its troubled industries.

-After meeting U.S. and British investors, Moscovici said that the Socialist government did not plan to nationalise any large firms permanently, despite Hollande's proposal for a temporary takeover of the Florange site.
+After meeting U.S. and British investors, Moscovici said that the Socialist government did not plan to nationalize any large firms permanently, despite Hollande's proposal for a temporary takeover of the Florange site.

 French officials have said they could take over the entire Florange complex along with a private investor if ArcelorMittal would sell it.
 This would be a temporary solution while the state continued to seek a private buyer for the idled furnaces.